Top 5 UX design firms in London for 2026

 How Much Does UX Design Cost in London?

-Based on the current page’s pricing guidance, smaller engagements such as UX audits, discovery workshops, or MVP design may start around £8,000–£40,000.
-Larger end-to-end engagements involving research, UI design, prototyping, and usability testing can range from £60,000 to £120,000+.
+Smaller engagements such as UX audits, discovery workshops, or MVP design may start around £8,000–£40,000.
+Larger end-to-end engagements involving research, UX strategy, UI design, prototyping, usability testing, and design systems can range from £60,000–£120,000+.

 Suggested internal links: